 Change of control

-All of our bonds except the $369 million 5.875% bonds due June 2014 contain provisions which are triggered on a change of control of the Company.
-The holders of such bonds have the right to repayment at par except for holders of our other US$ bonds where the holders have the right to redeem the bonds at 101% of par if the Company is non-investment grade at the time of the change of control or becomes non-investment grade within 120 days of the announcement of the change of control.
+All of our bonds contain provisions which are triggered on a change of control of the Company.
+The holders of such bonds have the right to repayment at par except for holders of our US$ bonds.
+The holders here have the right to redeem the bonds at 101% of par, if the Company is non-investment grade at the time of the change of control or becomes non-investment grade within 120 days of the announcement of the change of control.

-In addition, the Group has a Revolving Credit Facility in the amount of $1,200 million and £475 million due November 2016, the terms of which require the consent of the majority of the lenders if a proposed merger or consolidation of the Company would alter its legal personality or identity.
+In addition, the Group has a Revolving Credit Facility in the amount of $2,500 million due July 2021, the terms of which require the consent of the majority of the lenders if a proposed merger or consolidation of the Company would alter its legal personality or identity.

 In general terms, awards granted under WPP’s incentive plans will usually vest on a change of control, albeit on a pro-rated basis.
 Where awards are subject to performance conditions, those conditions will still need to be met, also on a pro-rated basis.
 Certain incentive plans allow the Compensation Committee to require outstanding awards to be exchanged for equivalent awards in the acquiring company.

 Articles of Association